pantunes/xtcryptosignals/README.md

 * #### Ticker

     * **Data collection** of crypto-currencies pairs such as BTC/USDT, ETH/BTC or any other pair that is supported by the Exchange API.
     * A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment sending Web Push Notifications to the client browser (Firefox, Chrome).
     * **Automatic trading** *(in progress)*

+(Web Push Notifications are implemented with [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/showNotification) that is compatible with the most known web browsers.)

 * #### RESTFul Server API
     * Restful interface that exposes API entry points to get desired crypto-currencies data.